duinoWitchery/hd44780/README.md

 CurrentStatus
 =============
-The library is currently in a beta state very close to a 1.0.0 release
+The library is is now in a release candididate state.
+Barring any issues, it will be re-released as 1.0.0

 Licensing
 =========